NorfairKing/smos/README.md

-smos-server-gen          : Generators for the smos server smos-sync-client         : The sync client tool smos-web-server          : The smos web server
+smos-server-gen          : Generators for the smos server smos-sync-client         : The sync client tool smos-web-server          : The smos web server smos-docs-site           : The generator for the documentation website.
 ```

 ## Cachix cache